“Las Vegas. Now Open!”

 Like most churches across the country, Calvary Chapel Dayton Valley shut its doors for months in compliance with the Nevada Governor’s church gathering ban, livestreaming its services online.

-As Nevada started to reopen at the beginning of June, the church hoped to resume in-person worship services with certain restrictions.
-Calvary Chapel even developed a comprehensive health and safety plan, including meeting at less than 50 percent of its building’s capacity, practicing social distancing, encouraging the use of face masks, and limiting services to 45 minutes.
+As Nevada started to reopen in late May, the church hoped to resume in-person worship services with certain restrictions.
+Calvary Chapel even developed a comprehensive health and safety plan, including meeting at less than 50 percent of its building’s capacity, practicing social distancing, using face masks, and limiting services to 45 minutes.

 But Nevada Gov. Steve Sisolak had other plans.
 Instead of prioritizing religious freedom, Gov. Sisolak continued to restrict church meetings while providing exceptions for “non-essential” businesses—such as casinos, restaurants, bars, theme parks, and gyms.

-While these secular organizations could reopen at 50 percent capacity, churches face criminal and civil penalties if they open their doors to 50 or more attendees.
+While these secular organizations could reopen at 50 percent capacity, churches faced criminal and civil penalties if they opened their doors to 50 or more attendees.

 Calvary Chapel Dayton Valley knew this wasn’t right.